-Industrial Engineering and Management – that's a real engineering degree where you learn to translate new technologies into practical solutions, like sustainable production processes or new products.
+Industrial Engineering is a real engineers' degree, in which you learn to translate new industrial techniques into practical solutions, such as a more sustainable production process or new products.

 The business world and the profession are becoming increasingly internationally oriented.
 Multinationals are introducing new products to the global market or want to open a factory abroad.
-These are all good reasons for offering this degree programme in English.
+These are all good reasons for offering this degree programme in an international English-taught variant.
 Your fellow students and lecturers come from the Netherlands and abroad.

 Perfect combination of engineering and business-oriented subjects